AI-driven non-intrusive uncertainty quantification of advanced nuclear fuels for digital twin-enabling technology: Introduction

-DT can be categorized by purpose, but the components are the same as followings: visualization, data processing, system update, prediction, and decision-making.
-In this context, "visualization" is used for preparing the virtual asset of a physical system and visualizing it on the computer.
+DT can be categorized by purpose, but the components are the same: visualization, data processing, system update, prediction, and decision-making \cite{yu2022hybrid,chen2022digital,bondarenko2020development}.
+In this context, ``visualization" is used for preparing the virtual asset of a physical system and visualizing it on the computer.
 It is the foundation for building DT.
-This is similar to conventional simulation; imagine commercial software such as computer-aided design (CAD).
-Second, "data processing" is responsible for transferring the physical system's sensor data to the digital assets on the computer.
-Large systems such as nuclear reactors are expected to have a large number of sensors and data size and therefore require the construction of an appropriate database.
-The third "system update" clearly differs between DT and traditional simulation.
-A typical simulation predicts the system state at a given time, assuming that the system parameters are known.
+It is similar to conventional simulation; imagine commercial software such as computer-aided design (CAD).
+Second, ``data processing" is responsible for transferring the physical system's sensor data to the digital assets on the computer.
+Large systems such as nuclear reactors are expected to have a large number of sensors and data size and, therefore, require constructing an appropriate database.
+The third ``system update" clearly differs between DT and traditional simulation.
+A typical simulation predicts the system state at a given time, assuming the system parameters are known.
 However, the objective of DT is to monitor and predict system conditions over a long time scale from the start of operation of that system to its shutdown (e.g., from months to years).
-It means that the system parameters themselves must be treated as a function of their system operation time, and their values must be updated as time evolves.
-Obtaining the system parameters at a given time is generally classified as an \textit{inverse} problem, and the "update" handles the sequence of updating the obtained values at the next time step.
-The "prediction" predicts the system state using the above-mentioned updated system parameters.
-This process is a \textit{forward} problem to solve for the system state, and the user can select any solvers according to the information they want to obtain.
+It means that the system parameters must be treated as a function of their system operation time, and their values must be updated as time evolves.
+Obtaining the system parameters at a given time is generally classified as an \textit{inverse} problem, and the ``update" handles the sequence of updating the obtained values at the next time step.
+The ``prediction" predicts the system state using the above-mentioned updated system parameters.
+This process is a \textit{forward} problem to solve for the system state, and the user can select any solvers according to the information they want to obtain \cite{kobayashi2024deep, kobayashi2024improved}.
 For example, for industrial products such as automobiles and aircraft, commercial FEA tools such as ABAQUS and ANSYS or in-house codes owned by each vendor would be an option.
-The final "decision-making" makes decisions about system maintenance, modifications, requests for maintenance, etc., based on the results of the previous forecasting module \cite{kobayashi2022surrogate, kobayashi2022practical, kobayashi2022uncertainty}.
-This is challenging since it involves not only the design values of the system but also the restrictions imposed by national and international conventions.
+The final ``decision-making" makes decisions about system maintenance, modifications, requests for maintenance, etc., based on the results of the previous forecasting module \cite{kobayashi2023surrogate, kobayashi2022practical}.
+It is challenging since it involves not only the design values of the system but also the restrictions imposed by national and international conventions.
 For example, consider an automobile as a system.
-Even if the driving performance is at the expected value, the vehicle must meet each country's exhaust gas emission regulations.
+The vehicle must meet each country's exhaust gas emission regulations even if the driving performance is at the expected value.
 Therefore, even if the same system is adopted, changing the decision-making module becomes a point of caution.
 All of these modules are essential, but in a nuclear system, the prediction tools are independent for each of their applications.
 In this study, the nuclear fuel performance evaluation code BISON is assumed to be one of the prediction tools in nuclear DT, and its potential applications are explored.